 We also examine the child for assessment of underlying medical problems that could be associated with their difficulties.

-We may need further information from other people involved with your child such as school or nursery.
+We may need further information from other people involved with your child, such as from school or nursery.
 We might request reports or send questionnaires for this extra information.
 We may ask to see the child in the nursery/school setting.

 Sometimes we may need to organise medical tests such as blood tests or scans.
 These are usually to look for a cause for the difficulties your child has presented with.
 We assess each case as to whether further tests are needed.